Death Literacy Intros: Acknowledging the individuality of the grief 'process'.

 *If you have questions about any of these techniques for helping to frame and process grief please get in touch with me.
 I am trained in all but music therapy (but I am able to put you in touch with music therapists if this is the best fit category) and I hold boundaries and silence incredibly well.

 Time is an enormously personal factor not only in grief, but in the way we as individuals and a society view grief - this can be quite problematic in Australia where we have 'harden the f**k up', and 'get over it!' as common phrases for almost every situation in life.
 In 21st century Western societies, too, we are pressured to move on - with everything and anything - as soon as possible, presumably so we can go buy the latest whatever is being promoted on TV and social media sites.
 Grief is not actually, however, anything we necessarily get over.
 When someone important to us (human or pet) dies, there is automatically an irrevocable and immutable "before" and "after".
 The after for some of us is always out of reach in terms of moving through our anger, sorrow, numbness, denial, or guilt - I have actually met someone whose sense of identity was so entwined with that of a dead sibling that I kept calling them by their sibling's name rather than their own because they used their sibling's name in conversation so frequently.
 I did struggle for a while with my own sense of 'time' in this case, and it was a good learning experience for me: just because I thought three years after a death was absolutely enough time to process deep grief did not make it right or appropriate for the person experiencing the deep grief.
 I am happy that I kept my mouth shut and processed my own responses in silence, rather than making a grieving person responsible for pointing out my own arrogance, but I do hold this memory close because I need to remember that someone else's grief is not about my timeline, my expectations, or my comfort.
-This last is especially important in my work as a Thanadoula and grief and loss expert, and I offer my own reminder story here by way of admitting that even after all these years of working in the field of grief and loss I can still make mistakes about time, too.
+This last is especially important in my work as both an an end of life doula and grief and loss psychotherapist and counsellor - and I offer my own reminder story here by way of admitting that even after all these years of working in the field of grief and loss I can still make mistakes about time, too.